LucasVance/2100/accordion.md

 ### Module 1: The Diagnostics ("The Game is Rigged")
 * **Concept:** Validate suffering without triggering ideological defenses.
 Frame the economy as a "Rigged Casino."
-* **The Argument:** High costs are not natural; they are the result of "Parasite Taxes" (Rent, Interest, IP royalties) embedded in every product.
+* **The Argument:** High costs are not natural; they are the result of Parasite Taxes embedded in every product.
-* **Deep Research Target:** **The Parasite Scan.** Quantifying exactly how much of a product's price goes to passive privilege vs. actual labor.
+* **Deep Research Ideas:** **The Parasite Scan.** Quantifying exactly how much of a product's price goes to passive privilege vs. actual labor.

 ### Module 2: The Definition ("The State *Is* The Corporation")
 * **Concept:** The Great Inversion.
 Convince the Right that corporations are State agents; convince the Left that the State enables corporate power.
-* **The Argument:** The existence of a billionaire is proof of market failure (state interference).
+* **The Argument:** The existence of a billionaire is proof of market failure: there's no way Elon Musk is 2,500,000x as productive as the average American.
+However, his wealth is.
 Real markets punish inefficiency; our system bails it out.
-* **Deep Research Target:** **The Subsidy Map & IP History.** Auditing the "self-made" myth and proving that patents historically stifle innovation (e.g., The Steam Engine, The German Chemical Industry).
+* **Deep Research Ideas:** **The Subsidy Map & IP History.** Definitively demonstrate that the State and Corporations are in bed.
+Auditing the "self-made" myth and proving that patents historically stifle innovation.
+Show all the instances of the government subsidizing billionaires and bailing out large corporations with taxpayer money.

 ### Module 3: The Mechanism ("The Tucker-Chomsky Bridge")
 * **Concept:** The synthesis of Market Competition and Post-Scarcity Communism.
 * **The Argument:** If you remove the 4 Monopolies (Patents, Tariffs, Land, Money), competition becomes "perfect," driving prices to the marginal cost of production (Zero).
-* **Deep Research Target:** **The Deflationary Spiral.** Economic modeling of a "Zero Marginal Cost Society."
+* **Deep Research Ideas:** **The Deflationary Spiral.** Economic modeling of a "Zero Marginal Cost Society."
 Distinguishing "bad deflation" (depression) from "good deflation" (abundance).

 ### Module 4: The False Choice ("Bureaucracy vs. Democracy")
 * **Concept:** Pre-empting fears of "Chaos" (Anarchy) and "Gulags" (State Socialism).
 * **The Argument:** We are replacing hierarchy with networks.
 We don't want a new boss; we want no boss.
-* **Deep Research Target:** **The Commons Audit.** Empirical data (Elinor Ostrom) showing how communities manage resources better than both States and Markets (e.g., Lobster gangs, Open Source).
+* **Deep Research Ideass:** **The Commons Audit.** Empirical data showing how communities can sometimes manage resources better than both States and Markets.
+Rojava.

 ### Module 5: The Roadmap ("Dual Power")
 * **Concept:** Actionable hope.
 Building the new world in the shell of the old.